 Main castle courtyard

 Meanwhile, since it was only a couple of days before Halloween, I thought there might be some interesting Halloween-related stuff in and around the castle.
 The answer – not really.
-The garden in front of the castle does host a gigantic Halloween fair, but the decorations and booths wouldn’t be up for another day.
+The garden in front of the castle hosts a large Halloween fair, but the decorations and booths wouldn’t be up for another day.
 Bummer.
 About all I could find was a “Hotel Transylvania 2” poster down on the ground floor.

-Down the hill from the castle entrance is a crafts market of sorts, the typical tourist trap setup where vendors sell various types of junky trinkets.
+Down the hill from the castle entrance is a crafts market of sorts.
+It’s a typical tourist trap setup where vendors sell various types of junky trinkets.
 If you’ve got kids/grandkids/nieces/nephews/younger siblings that are in to vampires, you can pick up some cheesy Dracula-related merchandise (buttons, action figures, etc.) for a couple of bucks.
-We spent a few minutes there, me buying a couple of trinkets for my nephew, and my wife getting some costume jewelry.
+We spent a few minutes there to buy some vampire trinkets for my little nephews and costume jewelry.

 After lunch, we headed to our second stop, a brief look at the city of Brașov.
 The drive from the castle is a short one – about 20 miles – and you once again get to enjoy the charming Transylvanian countryside.